jojouna/pp5-housing-issue/README.md

 * BR1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
 * BR2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 In order to meet the business requirement, we have set the epics and user stories.
-Also the epics process is mapped with CRISP-MD (Cross Industry Standard Process for Data Mining).
+Also the epics process is mapped with CRISP-DM (Cross Industry Standard Process for Data Mining).
 See the below image for CRISP-MD steps.

 ![crisp-dm](readme_images/CRISP-DM_Process_Diagram.png)